katiarp/Credit_Risk_Analysis/README.md

 ![Image_name](Resources/smote_oversampling.png)

-After applying logistic regression to the resample data, I generated a confusion matrix.
+After applying logistic regression to the resampled data, I generated a confusion matrix.
 This matrix shows that this model is not good at predicting credit risk either.

 ![Image_name](Resources/confusion_matrix_smote.png)